EnricoBorriello/Computational_Learning__Witness_Set/README.md

 # Witness-Set
 A collection of functions to calculate the witness set of ensembles of binary vectors.

-Given a list of attractors, "attractors",
-    find the distinguishing nodes (i.e. nodes with unique values) between the reference attractor (identified by the "att_index" id) and all the other attractors in the list.
+Given a list of binary n-tuples (for simplicty 'vectors' in what follows), **distinguishing_nodes(attractors,att_index)** finds the distinguishing nodes (i.e. nodes with unique values) between the reference attractor (identified by the "att_index" id) and all the other attractors in the list.

-    The "attractors" argument is expected to be a list of binary lists.

-    To find the distinguishing nodes, the function starts with a combination length of 1 and iterates over all possible combinations of nodes.
+The algorithm tests combinations of increasing length of indices.
-    It then compares the values of the selected nodes in the reference attractor with the same nodes in all the other attractors.
+For each combination, it compares the values of the selected entries in the reference vector with the same entries in all the other attractors.

-    If the values are different for all the other attractors, then the current combination of nodes is the distinguishing nodes and is returned by the function.
+If the values are different for all the other vectors, then the current combination of nodes is a witness set, and the function returns the IDs of the selected entries.

-    The function continues to increase the combination length and repeats the process until it finds the distinguishing nodes or exhausts all possible combinations.
-    If it exhausts all possible combinations and cannot find distinguishing nodes, it will return None.